 There are a great many reasons to go to Vegas.
-For many, the draw of course is the gambling and the nightlife.
-For others, it’s the shows, the rides, and the stunning lights.
+For many, the draw, of course, is the gambling and the nightlife.
+For others, it’s the shows, the rides, and some of the best resort pools in the world!

 This is not just a pool but a ‘grand pool complex’ that offers 6.5 acres of relaxation.
 What did we tell you?
 Vegas does not do things by half!